 Samuel L. Jackson (Captain America: The Winter Soldier) is Danny Roman, a negotiator for the Chicago police.
 He’s ex-army, highly trained in weapons, tactics, explosives, and hates dogs.
 We open with him busy talking down some white trash perp (Omar) who is holding his daughter hostage with a gun to her head.
 Omar just wants his wife there to see him blow his own brains out.
 He wants her to think about that when she’s “sucking that fat pricks cock”.

 Danny Roman isn’t gonna let that happen though.
-He’s wearing him down with friendly words, pulled from a list compiled by one of his trainees, Farley (the late Stephen Lee – Robocop 2).
+He’s wearing him down with friendly words pulled from a list compiled by one of his trainees, Farley (the late Stephen Lee – Robocop 2).
 Stuff like the marines, football etc. Makes you wonder what would be on my list.
-Schwarzenegger movies, video games and the works of Katy Perry?
+Schwarzenegger movies and strawberry milkshakes no doubt.

 But Roman riles Omar up when he mentions his dog – looks like Farley fucked up the list.
-Beck (David Morse – The Rock), the hulking SWAT team commander, thinks that Roman is losing control over the situation and wants to force the action with a full breach.
+Beck (David Morse – The Rock), the hulking SWAT team commander thinks that Roman is losing control over the situation and wants to force the action with a full breach.
 Roman knows this will end in a bloodbath and wants to go in himself.
-Commander Frost (Ron Rifkin – LA Confidential) wants Roman to stand down but Roman argues that Omar could get a shot off if they breach.
-He disobeys orders and enters under the guise that the wife is here and he just has to check over the room before she comes in.
+Commander Frost (Ron Rifkin – LA Confidential) wants Roman to stand down but like a renegade badass he disobeys the order and enters under the guise that the wife is here and he just has to check over the room before she comes in.

 This pisses off Beck and the Chief (John Spencer – The Rock), but they have no choice but to play it out now.
 Danny quickly befriends Omar with a phony story about being in the marines before betraying him; gesturing for a sniper to shoot when he has a clear shot.